nicolalove/timeseries/README.md

     information and examples, and then rendered the document using `build_vignette()`.

+8. Steps 2-7 were taken for the `qstacktseries` function.

 ## Basic Example

 Building a time series plot with a dummy data set